Pix4D/cogito/README.md

 Give to it the absolute minimum permissions to get the job done.
 This resource only needs the `repo:status` scope, as explained at [GitHub Commit status API].

 NOTE: The token is security-sensitive.
 Treat it as you would treat a password.
 Do not encode it in the pipeline YAML and do not store it in a YAML file.
 Use one of the Concourse-supported credentials managers, see [Concourse credential managers].

 See also the section [Integration tests](./CONTRIBUTING.md#integration-tests) for how to securely store the token to run the end-to-end tests.

+# GitHub App auth

+To create a github app:
+1. Create a test repo https://github.com/new
+1. Create a new github app  https://github.com/settings/apps/new
+1. Mark webhook as inactive)
+1. Add repository permission: Commit Statuses: Read/write
+1. Generate a private key and download a copy

+See also the section [Integration tests](./CONTRIBUTING.md#integration-tests) for how to securely store the token to run the end-to-end tests.